innofactororg/bicep-action/README.md

    Add **Required reviewers** that need to sign off on deployments.
 Save the protection rules.

-   Limit the environment to the **main** branch.

 1. **Setup Azure Identity**

    A Microsoft Entra ID application is required by this workload.
 It must have permission to deploy the code.

    Create a single application and give it the appropriate read/write permissions in Azure.

-   [Add federated credentials](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) for the scenario **GitHub Actions deploying Azure resources**.
+   [Add federated credentials](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) for the scenario **GitHub Actions deploying Azure resources** and for each repository that use this workflow.

-   Add one credential for each of the following entity types:

-   - **Branch**, specify GitHub branch name, e.g. `main`.
-   - **Environment**, specify GitHub Environment name, e.g. `production`.
-   - **Pull Request**.

-Target each credential to the repository that use this workflow.
+   To allow a pull request to validate and test deployments, add a credential where entity type is **Pull request**.

+   To allow deployments, add a credential where entity type is **Environment**.
+Specify the **GitHub Environment name** that is passed to the workflow, e.g. `production`.

 ## Workflow